 How does AAM merges access settings

-To keep it all backward compatible, if any of the roles restrict access to certain resource, then AAM will honor this preference, however, you have the ability to override this behavior with few simple ConfigPress settings.
-Because you might want to have different preferences based on the type of a resource (post, term, menu, metabox etc), you have to explicitly define them for each resource type as following:
+To keep it all backward compatible, if any of the roles restrict access to certain resources, then AAM will honor this preference, however, you have the ability to override this behavior with few simple ConfigPress settings.
+Because you might want to have different preferences based on the type of a resource (post, term, menu, metabox, etc), you have to explicitly define them for each resource type as following:

-[aam] ; Preference value can be "allow" or "deny" ; The "allow" means that AAM will allow access to resource if any role allows it ; The "deny" means that AAM will deny access to resource if any role restricts it ; Manage access preference to the Backend Menu core.settings.menu.merge.preference = "allow" ; Manage access preference to the Top Admin Toolbar core.settings.toolbar.merge.preference = "allow" ; Manage access preference to the Metaboxes & Widgets core.settings.metabox.merge.preference = "allow" ; Manage access preference to posts, pages, media and any custom post type core.settings.post.merge.preference = "allow" ; Manage access preference to hierarchical terms (categories) core.settings.term.merge.preference = "allow" ; Manage access preference to any post type like Posts, Pages, Products etc core.settings.type.merge.preference = "allow" ; Manage access preference to any taxonomy object core.settings.taxonomy.merge.preference = "allow" ; Manage access preference to URI Access core.settings.uri.merge.preference = "allow"
+[aam] ; Preference value can be "allow" or "deny" ; The "allow" means that AAM will allow access to the resource if any role allows it ; The "deny" means that AAM will deny access to the resource if any role restricts it ; Manage access preference to the Backend Menu core.settings.menu.merge.preference = "allow" ; Manage access preference to the Top Admin Toolbar core.settings.toolbar.merge.preference = "allow" ; Manage access preference to the Metaboxes & Widgets core.settings.metabox.merge.preference = "allow" ; Manage access preference to posts, pages, media and any custom post type core.settings.post.merge.preference = "allow" ; Manage access preference to hierarchical terms (categories) core.settings.term.merge.preference = "allow" ; Manage access preference to any post type like Posts, Pages, Products etc core.settings.type.merge.preference = "allow" ; Manage access preference to any taxonomy object core.settings.taxonomy.merge.preference = "allow" ; Manage access preference to URI Access core.settings.uri.merge.preference = "allow"